“This is the best year of my life. I’m well again – can you believe it?” – Judy Garland, 1961

 Check out The Judy Garland Online Discography’s “Judy Garland – At Home At The Palace” pages for details about the album and its subsequent releases.

 October 1, 2013: The new 75th anniversary boxed set of The Wizard of Oz was released by Warner Home Video.
 The anniversary wasn’t until 2014 but WHV was getting a head start.
-The new features of the set, aside from the collectibles, was the 3D version of the film that had just been released, to great success (the film made the top 10 box office hits for the weekend).
+The new features of the set, aside from the collectibles, was the 3D version of the film that had just been released, to great success (the re-release made the top 10 box office hits for the weekend).
 This home video set included the newly remastered film in the 3D, Blu-ray, DVD, Ultra Violet, and digital download formats.

 The video above is just one of many that WHV released featuring clips from the film.